Bergen County Technical High School, Teterboro Campus: AP Seminar and AP Research

-Bergen Tech will start offering AP Seminar starting the 2015-2016 academic year, one of the newest curriculum designed by the CollegeBoard.
-The subsequent year is expected to see the introduction of AP Research.
+Starting from the 2015-2016 academic year, Bergen Tech offers AP Seminar and AP Research, one of the newest curriculums designed by the CollegeBoard.

 Project Wednesdays and Senior Experience

-Every Wednesday during the school year, periods are shortened to accommodate an additional hour before the day's end.
+Every Wednesday during the school year, periods are shortened to accommodate an additional hour before regular classes proceed.
 This period is known as Project Wednesday.
 Types of projects that students can apply to are: knitting, Physics Olympiad, Garage Band, Radio Lab, Equations, The Sims, Robotics, Earth preservation, Fitness, Teacher, and many more.
 This allows students to take classes that help explore their interests outside of traditional course offerings.
-Freshmen are required to take a project named "School Climate" to help adjust to Bergen Tech's intense coursework.
-Seniors take every Wednesday to partake in what is known as "Senior Experience," where every senior participates in an off campus internship for the entire school day that gives credits required for graduation.
+Freshmen are required to take a project named "Setting Up For Success (SUFS)" to help adjust to Bergen Tech's intense coursework.
+Seniors take every Wednesday to partake in what is known as "Senior Experience," where every senior participates in an off-campus internship for the entire school day that gives credits required for graduation.

 Extracurricular activities

 Among a wide variety of after school clubs and extracurricular activities available, students at Bergen Tech - Teterboro participate in the SkillsUSA competition yearly.
 The school gained a record-breaking achievement of eight gold medals, nine silver medals and three bronze medals for their 2012 chapter.
-Some after school clubs offered at BT include, but is not limited to Action is Magnanimous (AIM), BT Ink Writing, Chemistry, Computer, CyberPatriot, Empower, Engineering, Debate, Gay-Straight Alliance, Global Citizens, Interact, Knight News, Model UN, Physics, Student Council, Quiz Bowl, Super Smash Bros.
+Some after school clubs offered at BT include, but is not limited to Action is Magnanimous (AIM), BT Ink Writing, Chemistry, Computer, CyberPatriot, Empower, Engineering, Debate, FBLA, Gay-Straight Alliance, Global Citizens, Interact, Knight News, Model UN, Physics, Student Council, Quiz Bowl, Super Smash Bros.
 Club, and the Ski/Snowboarding Clubs.
 Clubs can be started with enough student interest and initiative to do so, which has given rise to BT Storytellers and the Drama Club in recent years.
 BT is especially known for their accomplished quizbowl club which has won many medals at SkillsUSA and competes in NORJAC yearly.
 Clubs revolving around competitions, like CyberPatriot Club and the Air Force Association's CyberPatriot Competition, have been developed to assist student participants in practicing for first place.
 Clubs such as Student Council, Chemistry Club, Biology Club and Super Smash Bros.
 Club host various school-wide events for all students to enjoy.
 Some of these events include Badminton and Volleyball tournaments hosted by Student Council, and Smash Bros. tournaments called Smash Out hosted by Super Smash Bros.
 Club.